roberttidey/IRBlasterWeb/README.md

 	- Codes section consisting of lines of buttonname,hexcode
 		- ONOFF,10EF

+### Other web commands
+- /recent lists recent activity
+- /check basic status
+- /  loads a web form to send commands manually
+- /edit loads a web form to view file list and delete/ upload files
+- /edit?file=filename view contents of a specific file

 ### Libraries
 - BitMessages Routines to look up and create pulse sequences for a commands